KarelPeeters/HwLang/design/design.md

 * lazy, incremental, ...
   * use salsa? https://rustc-dev-guide.rust-lang.org/salsa.html
 * for ideas on what we need to support IDEs: https://github.com/rust-lang/rust-analyzer/blob/master/docs/dev/architecture.md

+### Use cases to examine

+* basic pipelined datapath (with backpressure)
+* IO state machine
+* AXI config register banks
+  * is the language powerful enough that we don't need to generate code?
+* repeating grids of components
+* FIFOs
+* CPU instruction decoding
+* clock domain crossings, synchronizers, ...

 ### Build system